Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) $30\,\rm s$ (d) $19\,\rm s$

-Solution: Any object in a rotating system experiences a centripetal acceleration whose magnitude is found by $a_c=\frac{v^2}{r}$, where $v$ and $r$ are the tangential constant speed and radius of the circular system (path), respectively.
+Solution: Any object in a rotating system experiences a centripetal acceleration whose magnitude is given by $a_c=\frac{v^2}{r}$, where $v$ and $r$ are the tangential constant speed and radius of the circular system (path), respectively.

-In this case, we want the magnitude of the artificial gravity to be the same as the Earth's gravitational acceleration that is $g=9.8\,\rm m/s^2$.
-Substituting this for $a_c$ and solving for $v$, we get the speed required to complete one full circle \[g=\frac{v^2}{r} \Rightarrow v=\sqrt{gr}\]
+In this case, we want the magnitude of the artificial gravity to be the same as Earth's gravitational acceleration, which is $g=9.8\,\rm m/s^2$.
+Substituting this for $a_c$ and solving for $v$, we get the speed required to complete one full circle: \[g=\frac{v^2}{r} \Rightarrow v=\sqrt{gr}\]

-On the other hand, we know that each full rotation around a circle of radius $r$ corresponds a traveled distance of circumference of that circle, i.e., $\ell=2\pi r$.
-Hence, the time required to complete a full revolution, $T$, is obtained using the definition of average speed $v=\frac{\ell}{t}$ where $t$ is the time taken to cover the distance $\ell$. \[T=\frac{\ell}{v}=\frac{2\pi r}{v}\] Substituting the constant velocity obtained above into this time taken formula, we get \begin{align*} T&=\frac{2\pi r}{\sqrt{rg}}\\\\ &=2\pi\sqrt{\frac{r}{g}}\\\\ &=2\pi\sqrt{\frac{190}{9.8}}\\\\ &=27.7\quad \rm s\end{align*} In the second line, to eliminate the radical from denominator, we rationalize the fraction by multiplying the numerator and denominator by $\sqrt{r}$.
-Thus, the correct choice is (b), since it is closest to the obtained value.
+We know that each full rotation around a circle of radius $r$ corresponds to traveling a distance equal to the circumference of that circle, i.e., $\ell=2\pi r$.
+Hence, the time required to complete a full revolution, $T$, is obtained using the definition of average speed $v=\frac{\ell}{t}$, where $t$ is the time taken to cover the distance $\ell$. \[T=\frac{\ell}{v}=\frac{2\pi r}{v}\] Substituting the constant velocity obtained above into this time taken formula, we get: \begin{align*} T&=\frac{2\pi r}{\sqrt{rg}}\\\\ &=2\pi\sqrt{\frac{r}{g}}\\\\ &=2\pi\sqrt{\frac{190}{9.8}}\\\\ &=27.7\quad \rm s\end{align*} In the second line, to eliminate the radical from denominator, we rationalize the fraction by multiplying the numerator and denominator by $\sqrt{r}$.
+Thus, the correct choice is (b), Because it is closest to the obtained value.

 Problem (9): A car moving along a curved track, as shown in the figure below.
 At the lowest point of the curve, what is the direction of the normal force exerted by the road on the car?